 During his sixteen year career at JP Morgan, where he was Global COO of the Financial Institutions Group, Iraj worked in fixed-income markets, investment banking and asset and wealth management.
 At the JP Morgan Private Bank in London and Geneva Iraj advised wealth owners on investment strategy and generational planning.
-At Korn/Ferry, where he led financial services in EMEA Iraj helped wealth owners establish and develop single family offices and placed SFO and MFO leaders.
+At Korn/Ferry he led financial services in EMEA and advised clients on governance, leadership and talent.
+He was also global head of client strategy and a member of the office of the CEO.

-Iraj serves as Deputy Chairman and Trustee of Shakespeare's Globe.
-He also serves as Chairman of the Remuneration Committee and Chairman of the Nominations Committee.
+In January 2020 Iraj was appointed Chair of The Shakespeare's Globe Council.
+Prior to this Iraj served as Deputy Chairman and Trustee of Shakespeare's Globe.
+He also served as Chairman of the Remuneration Committee and Chairman of the Nominations Committee.
 He is a Member of the Advisory Board of 'Seeing is Believing', Standard Chartered Bank's global initiative to tackle avoidable blindness in collaboration with The International Agency for the Prevention of Blindness (IAPB).
-Iraj is a Founding Advisor to the Responsible Family Business and Wealth Ownership program created by Cambridge Judge Business School Executive Education and is one of the lecturers and facilitators for that course.
+In October 2019 Iraj was appointed as an Independent Trustee of the newly established Standard Chartered Foundation.
+Iraj is an Advisor to UNICEF in the UK and in Bangladesh.
+Iraj is a Founding Advisor of the Responsible Family Business and Wealth Ownership program created by Cambridge Judge Business School Executive Education and is one of the lecturers and facilitators.